IBM/AI-on-Power-Level3/docs/lab-setup.md

 ## Accessing the environment

-1. Since this is an on-prem environment, make sure you are connected to the IBM Virtual Private Network (VPN) to access the environment.
+1. As this is an on-prem environment, verify you are connected to the IBM Virtual Private Network (VPN) to access the environment.
 Refer to [this](https://github.com/IBM/itz-support-public/blob/main/IBM-On-premise/IBM-On-premise-Runbooks/configure-vpn.md){target="_blank"} link for more details.
-2. In TechZone, click on your provisioned environment under "My Reservations" which will open up the details page.
+2. In TechZone, open the [My Reservations](https://techzone.ibm.com/my/reservations){target="_blank"} page.
+3. Click on your reservation, which will open up the details page.
-3. Scroll to the "Reservation Details" section of the page which has information on how to connect to OpenShift console
+4. Scroll to the "Reservation Details" section of the page which has information on how to connect to OpenShift console
    ![image](https://github.com/user-attachments/assets/9e7df820-6a8b-4cc6-9ca3-b2a8cdc7decb)

-### Accessing OpenShift GUI/console
+### Accessing OpenShift console

 1. In the "Reservation Details" section of the TechZone environment details page, click on the OpenShift console link
 2. This will open up a new browser tab/window and opens up the OpenShift console login page